PatienceEnoch/last-known-good/README.md

 5. Compares the healthy and broken states.
 6. Diagnoses the routing failure.
 7. Generates an incident report.
-8. Restores the Docker-managed network.
+8. Restores the Docker managed network.

 The failure occurs only inside the disposable container.